top of page

 Leslie Churchill Ward

 Leslie graduated with an honours degree in Acting from The Ohio University School of Theatre and was an award-winning actor in the States.
 Now living in North Wales, she continues to share her love for theatre with students, performers, and communities.
-She is passionate about diversity and inclusion, and for more than 20 years her work has focused on the many positive ways that active participation in the performing arts has on people's mental health and well-being.
+She is passionate about diversity, inclusion, and making the performing arts accessible to all.
+For more than 20 years her work has focused on the many positive ways that active participation in the performing arts has on people's mental health and well-being.
 Leslie is the Founder and Musical Director of Acquire, a mixed-voice community choir in Rhuddlan.
 Since 2011 she has been the Creative Director for the award-winning Kaleidoscope Project (formerly the Inclusion Project) for the Llangollen International Musical Eisteddfod.
-Other work includes teaching singing at Theatretrain and leading choirs for both Theatretrain and Choirs For Good.
+Leslie also teaches at Theatretrain and leads choirs for both Theatretrain and Choirs For Good.
 She loves working with students of all ages and has been a guest lecturer or visiting guest artist at primary schools all the way to performing arts colleges.
 “Toby, the team, and I have cultivated a friendly and welcoming atmosphere in Work in Progress.
 Because of this our members feel accepted, supported, and free to express themselves in a safe space -- while also having lots of fun!
-Seeing people’s confidence grow as they form friendships and achieve things they never thought possible is sopowerful.
-Everyone has a voice that deserves to be heard and talent that deserves to be shared!"
+Seeing people’s confidence grow as they form friendships and achieve things they never thought possible is powerful.
+The arts are for everyone, and everyone has a voice that deserves to be heard and talent that deserves to be shared."

 caroline_edited.jpg